NicolasSiver/nodebb-widget-ns-stats/README.md

 - Online list is limited to 128 records
 - Online status is true, if user was around for last 15 minutes
 - General stats are cached for 1 day

-## Ideas for future improvements

-- Add real-time updates
-- Use group colors for user list
-- Show newest member and relative time when he/she joined